ekeric13/sql-query-optimization-guide/README.md

       ORDER BY too_much_seq DESC;
 ```

-Anyway back to the heuristics.
+Here are some general heursitics to use when deciding what to index.
 Emphasis on compound indexes since those are more tricky:

 1. **Large sequential Scans**